abdibrokhim/openai-realtime-agents/README.md

 **NOTE:** For a version that does not use the OpenAI Agents SDK, see the [branch without-agents-sdk](https://github.com/openai/openai-realtime-agents/tree/without-agents-sdk).

 Primary pattern used:
-1. **Chat-Supervisor:** A realtime chat agent handles short turns and micro-corrections.
-A supervisor (e.g., `gpt-4.1`) generates practice prompts, concise explanations, and mini-quizzes via tools.
+1. **Single Chat Agent:** A realtime chat agent handles short turns and micro-corrections without tool-calling.

 ## Setup